 The best thing about what I did with working smarter not harder was I totally flipped the percentages around and instead of having 70% in COSTS, I had 70% in PROFIT.
 Which meant I also had a lot less people to deal with and a lot less headaches!

 I get that it’s hard to believe that it can work like this - my accountant’s over the years have always questioned my figures in the beginning as it’s not “Normal” but then soon discover that it can be.

 A client of mine recently switched to my new model of business after 20 years in a service based business and started selling $5000 products on the phone too, during Covid-19.
 This Client made herself a nice $45,000 in under a month without her needing to reach into anything from her usual toolbelt!
 She was pretty amazed!

-If you are in a service based business and you are physically struggling with the demands on you and have been looking for how you can be working much smarter - message me and let's have a chat about what’s happening for you!
+If you are in a service based business and you are physically struggling with the demands on you and have been looking for how you can be working much smarter - fill out the form below and let's have a chat about what’s happening for you!